day-mon/sports-betting-ai/README.md

 ## About The Project
-This project was a final project for CS 1783 (Artificial Intelligence) at the University of Pittsburgh.
+This project was a final project for CS 1783 (Artificial Intelligence) at the University of Pittsburgh at Johnstown.

 ## Built With